 - Select Authorize to complete the connection process

-Here, you can optionally adjust Feed Title, Post Spacing, On Post Click, Number of Rounds, Number of Columns,… to your liking.
+Here, you can optionally adjust the Feed Title, Post Spacing, On Post Click, Number of Rounds, Number of Columns,… to your liking.

 - At the Sales Channels tab, Online Store, select Themes